 Just to be safe, please consult your doctor before starting any weight training program.
 WeightTraining.guide will not be liable for any incidental, consequential, or other damages arising from the application of the information presented on this website.

-Currently, there are five weight training programs on this website.
+Currently, there are five weight training programs for men on this website.
 They are:

 The weight training programs are designed to be completed in the order presented.
 However, if you have weight training experience, you do not have to start from the beginning.
-To learn where you can start, please see the suitability criteria of each program (presented both below and on each program’s description page).
+To learn where you can start, please see the suitability criteria of each program.

-The year-long weight training program is designed to:
+The year-long men’s weight training program is designed to:

-- Build and maintain major muscle mass and muscular strength
+- Build and maintain major muscular mass and strength

 - Strengthen your core, which is important for stability and power generation

 - Strengthen your body’s primal movement patterns, which is important for functional strength, balance, coordination, athleticism, and performance

 - Encourage the right strength balances between your opposing muscle groups, which is important for proper posture and movement, and to prevent imbalance-related injuries